centrify/container-security/docker-files/Centrify-Active-Directory-Agent-for-Linux-using-host-identity/README.md

       ```
       Replace $SSHD_PORT by the port to be used for sshd service for this container.
 1. For creating and running a CentOS container:
+   1. Follow the instructions in https://centrify.force.com/support/CentrifyRepo to generate the repo key for rpm-redhat.
    1. Copy the attached files **dockerfile.centos.dc** and **centrify.repo** to ~/sandbox
-   1. Edit the file **centrify.repo** and replace $CENTRIFY_REPOSITORY_KEY by your Centrify support repository credential.
+   1. Edit the file **centrify.repo** and replace $CENTRIFY_REPOSITORY_KEY by your Centrify support repository credential for rpm-redhat.
    1. Edit the file **dockerfile.centos.dc** to replace $ROOT_PASSWORD by the password of the root user in the container.
    1. Run this command to build the docker image:
       ```